anaismartins/firas-analysis/README.md

 The errors of the data points are the ones given in the data set and are displayed as vertical lines.

-The error of the fitted value for my own algorithm is the mean of the residuals, weighted over the errors of the data points.
-The error of the fitted value for the value given by scipy is a one standard deviation error.
+The error of the fitted value for both algorithms are one standard deviation.
 These errors are displayed as a shaded area the same color as the prediction lines.